 Popcornflix is a free on-demand streaming service that offers movies and TV episodes without the hassle of a monthly subscription.
 In exchange for the free content, Popcornflix inserts advertisements into the viewing experience.

-It is a subsidiary of Screen Media Ventures, which is one of the “largest independent distributors of motion pictures to the worldwide television market.”
+It’s a subsidiary of Screen Media Ventures, which calls itself one of the “largest independent distributors of motion pictures to the worldwide television market.”

-Since there is no charge to watch the content on Popcornflix, the signup process is extremely simple (and even optional).
+Since there is no charge to watch the content on Popcornflix, the sign-up process is extremely simple.
 The service is also available on a wide variety of platforms, so you shouldn’t have much trouble finding a way to consume it.

-You do not have to sign up for an account with Popcornflix in order to enjoy the free content.
-That means there is no need to share personal information like home address or a credit card number.
+You don’t have to sign up for an account with Popcornflix to enjoy the free content.
+That means there’s no need to share personal information like your home address or a credit card number.

-However, Popcornflix does offer the ability to create a personalized account on their platform.
-On the phone app you may be prompted to sign up for an account, but the option to skip the process is located in the top right corner of your screen.
+However, Popcornflix does offer the ability to create a personalized account on its platform.
+On the phone app, you may be prompted to sign up for an account, but the option to skip the process is located in the top right corner of the screen.